craigmcnally/scratchspace/mod-sudoc.md

     * Connection affinity / sticky sessions / etc. are used
     * Local container storage is used
     * Services are stateful
-  * CAM -- Unsure.
-Local file storage might be in use here.
+  * CAM -- It looks like you may be serving static files from the container filesystem, which breaks horizontal scalability.
+See https://github.com/EBSCO-GSS/folio-sudoc/blob/4e0b474f5220a077491e4ed82a602d7a51d8aa84/mod-sudoc/src/Sudoc_module_main_API.js#L63
 * [x] Module only uses infrastructure / platform technologies on the [officially supported technologies](https://wiki.folio.org/display/TC/Officially+Supported+Technologies) list.[^1]
   * _e.g.
 PostgreSQL, ElasticSearch, etc._